 A variety of private, government and non-governmental organizations provide human and social services and facilities that improve the quality of life for Vaughan residents and employees.
 These services address the needs of the population in areas such as health care, food banks, services for people with special needs, parenting programs, services for youth and settlement support for new immigrants.
 While these services can generally locate wherever retail or office uses are permitted, there is greater benefit to locating them where they can be easily accessed by their target clients.
-Similarly, as the City grows social and human service needs of the community must be recognized, in the same way the City currently provides the hard infrastructure needs to accommodate growth.
+Similarly, as the City grows it will be important to ensure that the social and human service needs of the community are met, in the same way we currently ensure that the hard infrastructure needs are in place to accommodate growth.

 - 7.6.1.1.
-To work with the Region of York York Region to develop guidelines, criteria and policies for consideration of human and social services needs in development review processes. - 7.6.1.2.
-That opportunities for the provision of human and social services be incorporated into the design and evaluation of New Community Areas and Intensification Areas. - 7.6.1.3.
+To work with the Region of York to develop guidelines, criteria and policies for consideration of human and social services needs in development review processes. - 7.6.1.2.
+That opportunities for the provision of human and social services be incorporated into the design and evaluation of new Community Areas and Intensification Areas. - 7.6.1.3.
 That human and social services be located such that they are easily accessible by transit and by pedestrians and cyclists. - 7.6.1.4.
-That human and social services buildings and facilities should be designed with the principles of universal accessibility. - 7.6.1.5.
-To encourage human and social services to locate in mixed-use buildings that are convenient, easily accessible and integrated into new and existing communities. - 7.6.1.6.
-To encourage the co-location or campusing of human services with other uses such as recreational, public buildings and arts and cultural facilities.
+To ensure that human and social services buildings and facilities are designed with the principles of universal accessibility. - 7.6.1.5.
+To encourage human and social services to locate in mixed-use buildings to ensure that services are convenient, easily accessible and integrated into new and existing communities.